New Jersey Route 152: History

 In 1916, the causeway connecting Somers Point and Longport opened.
-The current alignment of Route 152 originates as a state takeover of Atlantic County Route 20, which was first brought to the floor of the New Jersey State Legislature in 1968.
-The state approved the measure, and effective January 19, 1969, the New Jersey Department of Transportation took over maintenance of County Route 20.
-The alignment was designated as Route 152, numbered after nearby New Jersey Route 52 to the south in Somers Point and Ocean City.
+The current alignment of Route 152 originates as a state takeover of CR 20, which was first brought to the floor of the New Jersey State Legislature in 1968.
+The state approved the measure, and effective January 19, 1969, the New Jersey Department of Transportation took over maintenance of CR 20.
+The alignment was designated as Route 152, numbered after nearby Route 52 to the south in Somers Point and Ocean City.

 Route 152 originally went along a lower wooden bridge across the Broad Thoroughfare.
 At least six people drowned from traffic accidents along the bridge from 1976 to 1986.
 Atlantic County Assemblywoman Dolores G. Cooper helped secure state funding for a new bridge, which opened September 1988 at a cost of $21 million.
 The new 2860 ft bridge was completed to the north of the former route.
 The former alignment to the south, designated as Old Road, is currently being demolished with the former fishing pier as of 2017.

 The route has remained intact virtually since 1988.
 In 1994, the new bridge was named the Dolores G. Cooper Bridge.

-The original alignment of Route 152 was designated by 1953 from Route 29 (which at the time went east via Memorial Drive and Lafayette Street to US 206) in Trenton to US 1 in Trenton.
+The original alignment of Route 152 was designated by 1953 from Route 29 (which at the time went east via Memorial Drive and Lafayette Street to U.S. Route 206, US 206) in Trenton to US 1 in Trenton.
 This became part of rerouted Route 29 by 1969, while the old route of Route 29 was given to the city.